 4. Play with your layout

-When it comes to planning the layout of your living room, while most under the age of 20 would wager that the TV is should be room's focal point, an attractive fireplace is the far more stylish option.
+When it comes to designing a living room layout, while most under the age of 20 would wager that the TV should be the room's focal point, an attractive fireplace is the far more stylish option.

 If you use your fireplace, make sure you don’t position seating too near and risk cooking your guests!
 You’ll also need enough space to store fuel – at least 20 inches (50cm) clearance is recommended.